Site Logo

 Hey Kids! ~ What Time is it?

-The Howdy Doody show was the pioneer of childrens Televison in the 1950s, and many othe shows followed in the same pattren.
+The Howdy Doody show was the pioneer of childrens Televison in the 1950’s, and many other shows followed in the same pattern.
 The first program was filmed at NBC network in Rockefeller Center.
 The show was created by, E.Roger Muir in 1947 to 1960.

-The show was originally to be a circus tent, but it was changed to a westren town, Buffalo Bob wore cowboy cloths as well as Howdy Doody and the name Howdy Doody’s name was created from the expression, “Howdy Do,” as the show grew more popluar, it fast became a merchandising toy in high demand and no time was wasted by Department stores, and toy makers!
+The show was originally to be a circus tent, but it was changed to a western town, Buffalo Bob wore cowboy cloths as well as Howdy Doody and the name Howdy Doody’s name was created from the expression, “Howdy Do,” as the show grew more poplar, it fast became a merchandising toy in high demand and no time was wasted by Department stores, and toy makers!

 Interesting fact about Howdy is that he was designed as a freckle-faced boy with 48 freckles that represented each of the States of the union at the time.